johnwargo/johnwargo-static-11ty/src/posts/2020/useless-machines.md

 I took it apart, reassembled it, and guffawed as usual every time I turned it on (and it turned itself off).
 My kids are old enough that I think the experimentation period is over and I can put it out without worrying that someone's going to break it.
 It's now sitting in my office, right at the top of a bookshelf that sits next to the stairs down to the first floor.
 I thought I'd put it there for any visitors to play with, but I find that I flip that little switch every time I leave my office.
 Guffawing every time.

-Here's where you can buy one of the current versions of the project: [https://www.spikenzielabs.com/Catalog/useless-machine/the-useless-machine-kit-diy-soldering-edition?cPath=1&](https://www.spikenzielabs.com/Catalog/useless-machine/the-useless-machine-kit-diy-soldering-edition?cPath=1&) Enjoy!
+Here's where you can buy one of the current versions of the project: [https://www.spikenzielabs.com/Catalog/useless-machine/the-useless-machine-kit-diy-soldering-edition?cPath=1&](https://www.spikenzielabs.com/Catalog/useless-machine/the-useless-machine-kit-diy-soldering-edition?cPath=1&){target="_blank"}.